johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 integrity and privacy of the connection itself.

-* **DNSSEC Validation:** When a OTS Hint is signed by DNSSEC (e.g., ns.dnsprovider.com SVCB record from a signed dnsprovider.com zone), it provides a trusted signal.
+* **DNSSEC Validation:** When a OTS Hint is signed by DNSSEC (e.g., the ns.dnsprovider.net SVCB record from a signed dnsprovider.net zone), it provides a trusted signal.
 Resolvers SHOULD leverage DNSSEC validation to distinguish between trusted and unvalidated hints.

 * **No New Attack Vectors:** This mechanism does not introduce new